rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 The component structure follows the query structure quite naturally again.
 You can add a list of rendered issues to the Repository component.
-It is up to you to extract it to its own component as a refactoring to keep your components concise and thus readable and maintainable.
+It is up to you to extract it to its own component as a refactoring to keep your components concise, readable, and maintainable.

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14" >}}
 const Repository = ({ repository }) => (